The Blood Sword

-The Blood Sword is a Hong Kong television series adapted from the wuxia manhua series Chinese Hero: Tales of the Blood Sword by Ma Wing-shing.
+The Blood Sword is a Hong Kong wuxia television series adapted from the manhua series Chinese Hero: Tales of the Blood Sword by Ma Wing-shing.
 The series was produced by ATV and first aired in June 1990.
 It was followed by a 1991 prequel, The Blood Sword 2.

-Plot
+Synopsis

-The series is set in the jianghu (martial artists' community) of early 20th-century China.
+The series is set in the jianghu of early 20th-century China.
 A grey-haired Hua Yingxiong travels alone to an island to settle an old feud between the Hua and Chi families.
 He has been separated from his family for over 20 years after they were ambushed by enemies while sailing back to China from America.
 Hua Yingxiong's wife, Jieyu, was killed by the attackers; their daughter, Hua Wenying, was thrown overboard and presumed dead; their son, Hua Jianxiong, was raised by their servant Shengnu.

 Hua Jianxiong becomes bitter enemies with Situ Mowen after the latter killed Shengnu.
 He also encounters Taxue by chance, falls in love with her, and marries her.
 However, they incur the jealousy of Si-ao, the daughter of the Hua family's servant Guipu, because she has a crush on Hua Jianxiong.
 In the meantime, Hua Yingxiong resolves the feud and becomes an ally of Chi Lianyingwang, the Chi family patriarch.
 He also accepts Chi Lianyingwang's son, Chi Yan, as his apprentice.
 He also develops a crush on Ziyi, one of the Chi family's mercenaries, because she resembles Jieyu in appearance.

 Hua Wenying had actually survived and was renamed Qiongtian.
-She was raised by Yuanlaowang of the Hell School and groomed to become the school's leader.
-She developed a cruel and treacherous personality under Yuanlaowang's influence and eventually murdered her foster father to secure her position in the Hell School.
+She was raised by Yuanlaowang of the Hell Clan and groomed to become the clan leader.
+She developed a cruel and treacherous personality under Yuanlaowang's influence and eventually murdered her foster father to secure her position in the Hell Clan.
 She pretends to love Situ Mowen and manipulates him to help her.
-With support from Situ Mowen and the Japanese Iga School's ninjas, Qiongtian leads the Hell School to attack other martial arts schools in her ambition to dominate the jianghu.
-She also incites conflict between Situ Wuliang (Situ Mowen's "father") and the Iga School, after discovering that Situ Mowen is actually the biological son of the Iga School's leader.
+With support from Situ Mowen and the Japanese Iga School's ninjas, Qiongtian leads the Hell Clan to attack other martial arts clans and dominate the jianghu.
+She also incites conflict between Situ Wuliang (supposedly Situ Mowen's father) and the Iga School, after discovering that Situ Mowen is actually the son of the Iga School's leader.

-The Huas combine forces with the Chi family and other schools to resist the Hell School and its allies.
+The Huas combine forces with the Chi family and other clans to resist the Hell Clan and its allies.
 Hua Yingxiong restores peace in the jianghu after defeating and reluctantly killing his evil daughter.